GreenfishK/starvers/src/jena_TDB/README.md

 ```
 ./run-docker.sh bearb-hour 2>&1 | tee bearb-day.log
 ```
-Upon execution a new directory is created:
+Upon execution following new directories and files are created (marked with *):

 ```
 home/.BEAR/